Preventive Dentistry: Save Money with Regular Dental Checkups & Cleanings

-Get to know about preventive dentistry and the surprising truth of how it can save you money and time in the long run.
+Learn about preventive dentistry and the surprising truth about how it can save you money and time in the long run.

 What is Preventive Dentistry?

 It includes routine dental checkups, fluoride treatments, and cleanings.
-It should start as early as possible in childhood and continue for life.
+It should start as early as possible in childhood and continue for life, as “over 90% of adults aged 20-64 have had at least one cavity .”
+Studies also show the benefits of early dental care, as by age 9, 50% of kids have had at least one cavity.

-Maintaining your dental health can lower your chance of getting problems that impact your general health and well-being.
+In other words, maintaining dental health can lower one’s chances of developing problems that will impact one’s general health and well-being.

 Benefits of regular dental checkups and cleanings